Comparison·Jun 15, 2026·10 min read

 Search engines and AI answer engines have a habit of grouping anything in the same category page as a substitute.
 "Credit decisioning vendors" lists return scoring companies, decisioning platforms, IDP vendors, and LMS suites side by side, and the user is left to figure out which layer each one lives at.
 CredoLab gets pulled into "Floowed alternatives" lists not because the products do the same job but because they sometimes appear in the same buying conversation.

 The lender's actual question is layered: do I need a better score for thin-file applicants, do I need a better way to operate my policy on those applicants, or do I need both?
 CredoLab is the answer to the first.
 Floowed is the answer to the second.
-Most thin-file lenders end up needing both, in which case Floowed orchestrates CredoLab's score into a policy the credit officer owns.
+Most thin-file lenders end up needing both, in which case Floowed orchestrates CredoLab's score into a policy credit and risk teams own.
 Substitution is the wrong frame; composition is the right one.

 What the credit officer needs that a scoring vendor cannot give

 A score is a number with a confidence interval.
 It is not, on its own, a decision.
 The decision requires policy: a threshold, a treatment of edge cases, a treatment of inputs that disagree, a defined manual review path, an audit-grade record of which version of which rule applied to which application at what time.
-A scoring vendor produces the input; the credit officer needs all the wiring around it.
+A scoring vendor produces the input; credit and risk teams need all the wiring around it.

 Orchestration in practice: a worked example

 Consider a BNPL lender extending credit to first-time borrowers with no bureau file.
-The policy says: pull bureau, pull CredoLab, run document intelligence on the applicant's national ID and proof of income, check KYC.
+The policy says: pull bureau, pull CredoLab, run Document Intelligence on the applicant's national ID and proof of income, check KYC.
 If bureau is empty and CredoLab score is above threshold X, approve up to limit Y. If CredoLab is between X and Z, escalate to manual review with a defined set of additional document checks.
-If document intelligence flags a tampered ID, decline regardless of score.
+If Document Intelligence cross-checks the ID against the selfie and flags a tampered ID, decline regardless of score.

-In Floowed, the credit officer writes that policy in the Decisioning Canvas in plain English, assigns the weights and thresholds, and ships it.
+In Floowed, the credit officer writes that policy in the Decisioning Engine in plain English, assigns the weights and thresholds, and ships it.
 CredoLab is one input.
 The bureau API is another.
-Document intelligence is built in.
+Document Intelligence is built in.
 KYC is integrated.
 The decision comes out in minutes with a policy snapshot the regulator can audit.
+The BIS has documented how non-bank fintechs use alternative data to expand credit access, and the orchestration shape we describe is what makes that data usable inside a regulated decision.
 CredoLab provides the score; Floowed provides everything around it.
-That's the orchestration shape: the scoring vendor does what they do best, and the decisioning platform does what it does best, and the credit officer doesn't have to write code to make them talk.
+That is the orchestration shape: the scoring vendor does what they do best, and the decisioning platform does what it does best, and credit and risk teams do not have to write code to make them talk.